Thomas-Claude Renart de Fuchsamberg Amblimont

-Thomas Claude Bernard Renart de Fuschamberg, marquis d'Amblimont (1642 – 17 August 1700) was a French naval officer who was governor general of the French Antilles.
+Thomas Claude Bernard Renart de Fuchsamberg, marquis d'Amblimont (1642 – 17 August 1700) was a French Navy officer, nobleman and colonial administrator who served as governor general of the French Antilles.
 He is best known for his 1674 defense of Martinique against Dutch forces under Admiral Michiel de Ruyter, where he was captain of a warship that played a critical role in driving the Dutch land forces off their beachhead.

 Early years (1642–74)

-Thomas Claude Renart de Fuchsamberg was born on 21 March 1642 in Mouzon, Ardennes.
+Thomas Claude Renart de Fuchsamberg was born on 21 March 1642 in Mouzon, Province of Champagne.
 He came from a Saxon family that had settled in Mouzon.

 His father was Nicolas Renart, sieur des Mahomets.
 His mother, born Marin, was dame d'Amblimont.
 His father died in the siege of Mouzon in 1653.
 When his older brother died in the Battle of Valenciennes (1656) he inherited the seigneury of Amblimont, near Mouzon.

 Amblimont obtained a position as captain in the regiment of Jean-Armand de Joyeuse, Marquis de Grandpré.
 He joined that regiment on 20 September 1656.

 In November 1663 Amblimont transferred to the navy as lieutenant de vaisseau.
 In 1669 he was capitaine de vaisseau in Rochefort, Charente-Maritime.
 That year he participated in the Cretan War as aide-de-camp of Almeiras.